In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 That’s when I turn to GoDaddy Online Bookkeeping (previously called Outright) because it hits all those points for my freelance business.

 It’s a simple, and secure, online program that allows small biz owners, who are freelancers, or run shops on Etsy, eBay, or Amazon.
-I’ve been a customer for over 3 years, and because of this I’ve added it my top must-have online tools and apps for freelancers.
+I’ve been a customer for over 3 years, and view it as a must-have online tool and app for small business owners.

 What is GoDaddy Online Bookkeeping?